DelahayeYourself/GOL/README.md

-#Game of Life Screensaver
+#Game of Life in C#

-Just a small Game of Life Screensaver written in C#.
+Just a fullscreen Game of Life written in C#.